 Latitude: N 35.19862 | Longitude: E 25.713007

-Although this is not my favorite beach, Ammoudi is definitely the one I prefer when it comes to city beaches in Lasithi, specifically in Agios Nikolaos.
+Although this is not my favorite beach, Ammoudi is the one I prefer when it comes to city beaches in Lasithi, specifically in Agios Nikolaos

 The bay is not affected by winds or currents, it’s shallow and very clean, which makes it a favorite shore for families.

-All these characteristics make it a very popular spot in the city so it’s hard to find available umbrellas or sunbeds if you arrive too late.
+All these characteristics make it a trendy spot in the city, so it’s hard to find available umbrellas or sunbeds if you arrive too late.

 Latitude: N 35.19106 | Longitude: E 25.71524

-The key feature of the beach is the small stream of water that flows across the beach to end in the sea, a great spot for photography and for kids to pretend they are adventurers and explorers.
+The key feature of the beach is the small stream of water that flows across the beach to end in the sea, a great spot for photography.
+Kids love to pretend they are adventurers and explorers.